3 Tips for Giving the Best Dog Walk Possible

 #3: Keep the leash loose.

 You have no doubt noticed that dragging a dog along the sidewalk can be counter-productive.
-He/she will either dig in and refuse to move or pull you the other way.
+They will either dig in and refuse to move or pull you the other way.
 They aren’t being stubborn or controlling, they're simply doing what comes naturally.
 If you pull on a dog’s leash, they will instinctively pull away in the opposite direction.

 Setting ourselves apart from the competition as a professional dog walker who does far more than simply walk the dog.